 I graduated from ANU School of Art in 2006 and in 2018 I completed a PhD at the School of Creative Arts and Media at the University of Tasmania.
-My practice has awarded me opportunities to exhibit and undertake residencies nationally and internationally. in 2018 I was invited to perform a walking drawing as part of Performing Drawing an exhibition of contemporary drawing practice at the National Gallery of Australia.
-Significant residencies include Walking as Practice Residency at Björkö Konstnod, Sweden (2023), Tasmanian Residency at Arthur River (2020/21), Black Church Print Studio International Residency, Dublin, Ireland (2011) and the Women’s Studio Workshop Artist Book Fellowship, Rosendale, NY (2012).
-My work is held in key print and artist book collections including the National Gallery of Australia, Art Bank, Bibliotheca Librorum apud Artificem, Sydney and the Library of Congress, Washington DC.
-I was the Press Studio Manager at Megalo Print Studio & Gallery, Canberra (2007 - 2011) and until embarking on my PhD I was working as an edition printer for Basil Hall Editions.
+My practice has awarded me opportunities to exhibit and undertake residencies nationally and internationally.
+In 2018 I was invited to perform a walking drawing as part of Performing Drawing an exhibition of contemporary drawing practice at the National Gallery of Australia.
+Significant residencies include Walking as Practice Residency at Björkö Konstnod, Sweden (2023), Tasmanian Residency at Arthur River (2020/21), Black Church Print Studio International Residency, Dublin, Ireland (2011) and Women’s Studio Workshop Artist Book Fellowship, Rosendale, NY (2012).
+My work is held in print and artist book collections including the National Gallery of Australia, Art Bank, Bibliotheca Librorum apud Artificem, Sydney and the Library of Congress, Washington DC.
+I was the Press Studio Manager at Megalo Print Studio & Gallery, Canberra (2007 - 2011) and I work as an edition printer for Basil Hall Editions (2012 - present).
 I have taught printmaking and drawing in tertiary institutions since 2009, including the Australian National University and the University of Tasmania - where I am currently engaged as a sessional lecturer in printmaking, drawing and critical practices.
-I am committed to sharing what I do through teaching and have facilitated numerous projects for creative and educational organisations in locally and beyond.
+I am committed to sharing what I do through teaching and have facilitated numerous projects for community arts and educational organisations locally and globally.